Jaretbinford/Jaretbinford.github.io/_posts/2017-4-25-SQL-Storage.md

 ./bin/run -m datomic.peer-server -h localhost -p 8998 -a myaccesskey,mysecret -d demo,"datomic:sql://test?jdbc:mysql://localhost:3306/datomic?user=datomic&password=datomic"
 {% endhighlight %}

->>Please note that when launching your peer-server you'll need to ensure you have the proper credentials (username and password).
+>Please note that when launching your peer-server, you'll need to ensure you have the proper credentials (username and password) as configured in MySQL or PostgreSQL.